dpedu/pyircbot/docs/setup/_setup.rst

 Setup Tutorial
 ==============

-Installing and runnig PyIRCBot requires installing the needed dependancies and providing some environmental information about where the bot is being run.
+Installing and runnig PyIRCBot requires installing the needed dependencies and providing some environmental information about where the bot is being run.

 Contents: